looeee/blackthread.io/content/experiments/escherSketch.md

 {{< figure src="/images/experiments/escherSketch/fish.png" caption="Fig 1: Black fish, white fish" alt="Fish tiles" class="figure-small" >}}

-I had originally planned to extend this to include irregular tilings of several colours, which would allow the creation of the rest oas a teaching tool where students could create their own tiles.
+I had originally planned to extend this to include irregular tilings of several colors, which would allow the creation of the rest oas a teaching tool where students could create their own tiles.

 Unfortunately, creating the tiles so that they match evenly turned out to be more difficult than I expected.